HildaPosada/MultiAgent-Quickstart2/README.md

 # MultiAgent-Quickstart2

+> 🏆 Project submission for the [Internet of Agents Hackathon](https://lablab.ai/event/internet-of-agents) on lablab.ai

 A comprehensive agent marketplace platform that integrates with the Coral Protocol, providing a scalable infrastructure for AI agents.
+This project aims to demonstrate the power of agent-based systems and their ability to collaborate and interact in a decentralized marketplace environment.

 ## 🚀 Features